snowkeep/bscg/README.md

 json data is extracted from Broken Shores by Blackoath Entertainment.
 Get a copy [here](https://blackoathgames.com/brokenshores).

+pdflib is under the MIT license and copyright by Anbrew Dillon.
+Check it out [here](https://pdf-lib.js.org).

 Character generator code is under the GNU Affero General Public License, v3.

 ## Todo: